ni/instrumentstudio-plugins/csharp/examples/helloworld/README.md

-# Hello World C# InstrumentStudio Plugin
+# Hello World C# InstrumentStudio Plug-In

-This is a minimal example of a C# plugin for InstrumentStudio.
+This is a minimal example of a C# plug-in for InstrumentStudio.

 ## Dependencies

-This plugin requires InstrumentStudio 2022 Q3 or later.
+This plug-in requires InstrumentStudio 2022 Q3 or later.

-Building this plugin requires the Microsoft .NET 6.0 SDK.
+Building this plug-in requires the Microsoft .NET 6.0 SDK.
 You can download the latest from [this location](https://dotnet.microsoft.com/en-us/download).

 ## Building

-To build the plugin, run this command from the 'csharp/examples/helloworld' directory:
+To build the plug-in, run this command from the 'csharp/examples/helloworld' directory:

 ```
 dotnet build